 How to Write a Risk Assessment for your Holiday Home

 Owning a holiday home isn’t just about securing bookings, there are many essential tasks that coincide with running a holiday rental.
 One of which is ensuring guests safety.
-As responsible holiday home owner, you have a duty of care to keep your guests safe by carrying out a risk assessment.
+As a responsible holiday home owner, you have a duty of care to keep your guests safe and to carry out a risk assessment.

 A risk assessment is a written document that outlines potential hazards at your property.
-Its aim is to show you’ve taken adequate precautions to remove risks or make guests aware of them.
+It aims to identify risks so you can take adequate precautions to remove or mitigate those risks and make guests aware of them.
 For example, glass patio doors should have safety glass and stickers so that adults and children can see when they are closed.

 Over the years there have been many accounts of holidaymakers who have had accidents.
 Sadly, these holidaymakers have felt the repercussions, some sustaining severe injuries and others dying.

 Here are just a few examples of the consequences of neglecting health and safety.

 - A woman from West Sussex successful sued Virgin Holidays for £24,000 after she suffered deep lacerations all over her body from a shattering window.
 The woman in question was relaxing on her balcony at a Caribbean Hotel when she walked into the closed French windows.
 The glass shattered and left her with life-threatening injuries.
 The glass was neither toughened nor safety glass.

 - Two men and women were lucky to be alive after the balcony at the holiday rental they were sitting on collapsed in East Sussex.
 The four fell from the first floor and into the basement below.
 According to the Fire and Rescue Department, these types of balconies are more of a decorative feature and are not always “constructed to sit or stand on”.